 But I’ve also been preparing for the worst.
 We know that when companies are acquired, the new company will sometimes change the formulas.
 This usually won’t happen for at least two years.

 You might be interested in my new supplement line Rootcology!
 Rootcology’s mission is to provide safe and effective supplement solutions for people struggling with autoimmune thyroid conditions.
-Rootcology supplements are composed of high-quality premium, gluten, dairy, soy, pesticide, and toxin-free ingredients and undergo third-party testing to ensure that the ingredients on the label match the ingredients inside each bottle.
+Rootcology supplements are composed of high-quality premium, gluten, dairy, soy, pesticide, and toxin-free ingredients and undergo rigorous testing to ensure that the ingredients on the label match the ingredients inside each bottle.
 Because I have full control, the Rootcology line will always be high quality and free of reactive ingredients.
 I have been planning on adding new formulas to the Rootcology line.
 Are there specific supplements that you would like to see?

 Here is a link to the site. https://www.rootcology.com/collections/supplements